Sentences and paragraphs in plain language

 Example: Using active voice

-Active: We may ask you to provide proof of citizenship.
+Write: We may ask you to provide proof of citizenship. (active)

-Passive: You may be asked to provide proof of citizenship.
+Don’t write: You may be asked to provide proof of citizenship. (passive)

 Whenever possible, tell people what they may or must do instead of what they may not or must not do.
 Avoid negatives, double negatives and exceptions to exceptions.